BGforgeNet/BGforge-MLS-IElib/README.md

 Essentially, it defines various constants: opcode numbers, icon numbers, etc, so that they could be used instead of magic numbers, improving overall code readability.
 (Similarly to what WeiDU [does](https://weidu.org/~thebigg/README-WeiDU.html#sec58).)

-__Note:__ it's in alpha, so backwards compatibility is not guaranteed for now.

 ### Usage

 1. Init submodule